Smart & Simple: Tips on Frugal Living That Truly Work

 • BLTs

-• Grilled cheese sandwich
+• Grilled cheese sandwiches

-• Homemade Tomato soup
+• Homemade tomato soup

-• Salad with boiled eggs or/and tuna
+• Salad with boiled eggs or tuna

-• Chicken salad (with leftover rotisserie meat)
+• Chicken salad with leftover rotisserie chicken

 • Egg drop soup